veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 There is no need for a version bump within E-RTMP for either the [[RTMP](#rtmp)] handshake sequence or the FLV header file version field.
 All of the enhancements are triggered via the newly defined additions to the bitstream format which don’t break legacy implementations.
 E-RTMP is self describing in its capabilities.

-## Documentation Versioning

-### Overview

-This section outlines our standardized approach for versioning our specification documentation.
-Effective versioning ensures consistency, enables users to identify the latest version easily, and facilitates collaboration among team members.

-### File Naming Convention

-We name the documentation files with a clear identifier and the major version number. \
-&nbsp; \
-Example: \
-**enhanced-rtmp-v2.pdf**

-### Version Information Inside the Document

-We include a dedicated section or metadata within each document to specify the version details which includes the major version number, date, and stage of development (alpha/beta/release). \
-&nbsp; \
-Example: \
-**Status: v2-2024-02-26-a1**

-### Calendar Versioning Format Description

-The format for versioning documents is structured as follows:

-- **v\#-yyy-mm-dd-[a\|b\|r]\#:**
-  - **v\#:** Major version number for tracking the progression of the E-RTMP development.
-  - **yyyy-mm-dd:** Date when the document was updated.
-  - **[a\|b\|r]:** Suffix to distinguish between the alpha, beta, and release stage.
-  - **\#:** Minor version number for a particular date.
-Increments for multiple versions on the same date.

-This format provides a comprehensive overview of each version's status and chronological order, facilitating effective tracking and management of the E-RTMP specification development.

 ## References

 ### [AMF0]